abletoburntheweb/RhythmFallServer/README.md

   - madmom — beat tracking for more stable alignment.
   - Essentia (TempoCNN) — robust tempo estimation and audio feature extraction.
   - onnxruntime — run ONNX heads for genre classification.
+  - These extras are already listed in requirements.txt; installation may require additional system packages (e.g., PyTorch for demucs, ffmpeg).

 ## Genre Classification Models (optional)
 - Discogs400 head and labels (+ MAEST embedding) are supported if present.